 model or assess the effect of the OREI on the necessary compliance of various vessel types to all of the International Regulations for the Prevention of Collisions at Sea 1972, as amended, (The Collision Regulations or “COLREGS”) (e.g. power to sail, sail to fishing vessel, overtaking vessels, etc.) and to any local rules if the site lies within the area of an appropriate local authority;

-examine the cumulative effects of all wind farms and other OREI, aggregate dredging, other offshore installations etc., within the proximity of the given site, given the traffic data by developers and the DECC Marine Traffic Database;
+examine the cumulative effects of all wind farms and other OREI, aggregate dredging, other offshore installations etc., within the proximity of the given site, given the traffic data by developers;

 recommend optimum routes based on the foregoing assessments if these are seen to be required;